aws-samples/elastic-beanstalk-image-pipeline-trigger/README.md

 This project provides a sample solution to automate the execution of an EC2 Image Builder Pipeline that uses an Amazon Elastic Beanstalk managed AMI as the source AMI.
 There are currently two parts to the solution, each a Lambda function:

-* **AmiMonitor** - Determine when the Amazon Elastic Beanstalk managed AMI has been updated for a platform
+* **AmiMonitor** - Determines when the Amazon Elastic Beanstalk managed AMI has been updated for a platform.
+This function is invoked on a schedule.
-* **ImageBuilderTrigger** - Start the execution of an Amazon EC2 Image Builder pipeline when Elastic Beanstalk managed AMI is updated
+* **ImageBuilderTrigger** - Starts the execution of an Amazon EC2 Image Builder pipeline when the Parameter Store parameter referencing the Elastic Beanstalk managed AMI is updated

-Both these Lambda functions are contained in the same .NET assembly.
+Both of these Lambda functions are contained in the same .NET assembly.

 ## Project Structure